IwoSzczepaniak/MOWNiT/README.md

 # MOWNiT
-Repository of the Computational Methods in Science and Technology(Metody Obliczeniowe w Nauce i Technice) course on the 4th semester of Computer Science studies at AGH
+Repository of the <em>Computational Methods in Science and Technology</em>(<em>Metody Obliczeniowe w Nauce i Technice</em>) course on the 4th semester of Computer Science studies at AGH